 For some other tasty air fryer vegetable recipes, check out air fryer sweet potato wedges, air fryer corn on the cob, air fryer green beans.

-You can cook just about any vegetables in your air fryer.
+You can cook just about any vegetables in the air fryer.
 And for this recipe you can use any mix of veggies that you like.
 Choose the right mix of root vegetables, starchy vegetables, or low-carb vegetables for you and your family.

 The cooking times for softer, more tender vegetables (like broccoli) will be shorter than for firm vegetables (like potatoes).